Katenary/katenary/doc/docs/faq.md

 You can help us in many ways.

 - The first things we really need, more than money, more than anything else, is to have feedback.
-If you use Katenary, if you have some issues, if you have some ideas, please open an issue on the [GitHub repository](https://github.com/Katenary/katenary).
+If you use Katenary, if you have some issues, if you have some ideas, please open an issue on [our repository](https://repo.katenary.io/Katenary/katenary).
 - The second thing is to help us to fix issues.
 If you're a Go developer, or if you want to fix the documentation, your help is greatly appreciated.
 - And then, of course, we need money, or sponsors.